 , whichever comes first.

-— Any of the other non-AP STAs operating on the corresponding EMLSR link shall not transmit a
+— Any of the other non-AP STA(s) operating on the corresponding EMLSR link(s) shall not transmit a

 frame with the Power Management subfield set to 1 before receiving the EML Operating Mode

 Notification frame from one of the APs (#16675)affiliated with the AP MLD or before the end of the (#15080)transition timeout interval, whichever comes first.